 Patrick Coleman makes things from words, sounds, and occasional pictures.
 His short-form prose has appeared in Hobart, ZYZZYVA, Zócalo Public Square, the Writer's Chronicle, the Black Warrior Review, Juked, and the Utne Reader, among others.
 His debut collection of poems, Fire Season, was written after the birth of his first child by speaking aloud into a digital audio recorder on the long commute between the art museum where he worked and his home in a rural neighborhood that burned in the Witch Creek Fire of 2007.
-It won the 2015 Berkshire Prize and will be released by Tupelo Press on December 1, 2018 (pre-order here!).
-His first novel, The Churchgoer, is forthcoming from Harper Perennial.
+It won the 2015 Berkshire Prize and was released by Tupelo Press on December 1, 2018.
+His first novel, The Churchgoer, is forthcoming from Harper Perennial on July 30, 2019.
 The Art of Music, an exhibition catalogue on the relationship between visual arts and music that he edited and contributed to, was co-published by Yale University Press and the San Diego Museum of Art.
 He earned an MFA from Indiana University and a BA from the University of California Irvine.
-He lives in Ramona, California, with his wife and two daughters, and works at the Arthur C. Clarke Center for Human Imagination at UC San Diego.
+He lives in Ramona, California, with his wife and two daughters, and is the Assistant Director of the Arthur C. Clarke Center for Human Imagination at UC San Diego.

 Tim Wojcik, Levine Greenberg Rostan (tim [at] LGRliterary.com)